 (8) The registration certificate, permit, and late payment fees paid to the director under divisions (R)(1) to (7) of this section shall be credited to the scrap tire management fund created in section 3734.82 of the Revised Code.

-(S)(1)(a) Except as otherwise provided, any person applying for a permit, variance, or plan approval under Chapter 6109. or 6111. of the Revised Code shall pay a nonrefundable application fee of one hundred dollars at the time the application is submitted through June 30, 2026, and a nonrefundable application fee of fifteen dollars at the time the application is submitted on and after July 1, 2026.
+(T)(1)(a) Except as otherwise provided, any person applying for a permit, variance, or plan approval under Chapter 6109. or 6111. of the Revised Code shall pay a nonrefundable application fee of one hundred dollars at the time the application is submitted through June 30, 2026, and a nonrefundable application fee of fifteen dollars at the time the application is submitted on and after July 1, 2026.

 (b)(i) Except as otherwise provided in divisions (S)(1)(b)(iii) and (iv) of this section, through June 30, 2026, any person applying for an NPDES permit under Chapter 6111. of the Revised Code shall pay a nonrefundable application fee of two hundred dollars at the time of application for the permit.
 On and after July 1, 2026, such a person shall pay a nonrefundable application fee of fifteen dollars at the time of application.